TurkuNLP/Deep_Learning_in_LangTech_course/course-project.md

 	3. train a transformer-based classifier on the **English** training set, evaluating performance on the **English** validation set
 	4. perform hyperparameter optimization
 	5. evaluate your final model on the **English** test set
-	6. perform multilingual and cross-lingual experiments (see below)
+	6. perform cross-lingual experiments (see below)
 5. Write a summary of
 	1. what you learned about the corpus
 	2. your results